nemo-omen/trainingmontage-astro/src/pages/posts/cs-basics-binary-conversion/index.md

 | ------------- | ------------- | ------------- | ------------- | ------------- |
 |      16       |        8      |       4       |       2       |       1       |

-Okay, now let's break down a couple of simple numbers inside this table to see what binary's all about.
+Okay, now let's break down a couple of simple numbers with tables to see what binary is all about.

 ### 0<sub>2</sub>